The Good Guys

 • Each extra degree of air conditioning can increase the running cost by up to 10%, so set the thermostat at the highest comfortable temperature to minimise energy use and maximise your bill savings.

-An Energy Efficient Air Conditioner
+Energy Efficient Air Conditioner Buying Guide Image 1

-Cycles & Options
+Cycles & options

 Fans